aliernfrog/aliernfrog.github.io/src/posts/android-data-access.md

 ### Polyfield
 - Use [PF Tool](https://github.com/aliernfrog/pf-tool), it has Shizuku support.
-- Download maps from the in-game maps list
+- Download maps from the in-game maps list.
 - Manually manage files using the previous methods
  - `Android/data/com.MA.Polyfield/files/editor` for maps